Five Criteria HR Managers Consider

 Plus, you get the impression that you've done it in hundreds of organizations and don't even remember exactly everyone.
 But it is not necessary to write simply: “Good afternoon!
 Interested in your vacancy.
 Summary in attachment”.

-You need to think more carefully and write professional cover letter.
+You need to think more carefully and write a professional cover letter.
 It should include your interest in working for this company, a short story about yourself as an ideal candidate for a job, clarifying questions, and more.

 Appearance and standards